 The Cresta Palace is a four-star superior hotel that has firm ties to its valley’s traditions and knows how to newly interpret them for its guests.
 It is cosmopolitan, but always with an eye on its regional roots.
 Modern and professional but never pretentious; understated rather than ostentatious; it offers a unique blend of active holidays and blissful relaxation.
 Everything revolves around our guests – as it should do.

-It was love at first sight when we moved to the Engadin almost fifteen years ago.
-With us, we brought a huge amount of passion for the breathtaking nature of the Engadin mountains and the unique traditions of Swiss hospitality.
+It was love at first sight when I moved to the Engadin almost twenty years ago.
+With me, I brought a huge amount of passion for the breathtaking nature of the Engadin mountains and the unique traditions of Swiss hospitality.

-For us, the Cresta Palace is the perfect symbiosis of a spectacular holiday destination and a cosy home.
-We aim to take new and innovative approaches that do justice to both today’s modern lifestyle and the heritage of this magnificent building.
+The Cresta Palace for me is the perfect symbiosis of a spectacular holiday destination and a cosy home.
+Together with my team, the aim is to take new and innovative approaches that do justice to both today’s modern lifestyle and the heritage of this magnificent building.